dollaratbrp/optimus/README.md

 ### LoadBuilder class
 The LoadBuilders are the objects that has the task to create loads with crates and trailers available.
-Different values attributes of these object can lead to different load results.
+Different attribute values of these object can lead to different load results.

-Default values of these attributes can be change in `LoadBuilder.py`located at **S:\Shared\Business_Planning\Tool\Plant_to_plant\Optimus\Code\Optimus-master\LoadBuilding**
+Default values of these attributes can be changed in `LoadBuilder.py`located at **S:\Shared\Business_Planning\Tool\Plant_to_plant\Optimus\Code\Optimus-master\LoadBuilding**

 <p align="center">